nf-core/panoramaseq/README.md

 --distance_measure 'SEQUENCE_LEVENSHTEIN' # Distance metric for matching (default: SEQUENCE_LEVENSHTEIN)
 ```

-> **Note:** The QUIK container was pre-compiled with fixed barcode length (36bp) and rejection threshold (8) for optimal performance.
-If you need different values, you would need to rebuild the container from source with different compile-time parameters.
+**Performance:**
+- ~0.75ms per read on NVIDIA Tesla V100 GPU
+- Optimized with pre-built binary in container

+**Requirements:**
+- NVIDIA GPU (Tesla V100 or equivalent)
+- Singularity/Apptainer container engine
+- CUDA drivers 12.6 or compatible

+**If you need different barcode length or threshold:**
+- You must rebuild the container from the Singularity definition file (`containers/quik_cuda_prebuilt.def`) with different compile-time parameters
+- The pre-built binary cannot be reconfigured at runtime

 #### UMI tools